 Project Ideas for Ancient History

 Ancient history is full of pyramids, inventions, mythology, gladiators, and pharaohs, making it an easy subject for fun activities.
-Here are hands-on activities for tweens that fit perfectly with some of the stories they’ll be reading in BookShark’s Level 6 world history program for ages11-13.
+Here are hands-on activities for tweens that fit perfectly with some of the stories they’ll be reading in BookShark’s Level G world history program for ages 11-13.

-If your children are in a different grade level, for example using Level 1 or Level 2 Condensed world history, you can take the ideas and easily adapt them to fit your needs.
+If your children are in a different grade level, for example using Level B or Level BC Condensed world history, you can take the ideas and easily adapt them to fit your needs.

 Make Jewlery from Ancient Egypt

 Gold was prized by the Ancient Egyptians, especially by the pharaohs and queens.
 They were frequently adorned with unique pieces, created for them by goldsmiths who were considered impressive artisans.